az-digital/az_quickstart/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Do not disclose security vulnerabilities here.
+Create a security vulnerability issue and follow the given instructions.**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]